 Duration -2 - 4 hour

 Remarks -Mild sedation.
 Anticonvulsant action.
-Seldom used since introduction of
+Seldom used since introduction of midazolam for sedation.

 Generic Name -Midazolam